alexames/progress-and-poverty/Book 6/Chapter 2.md

 it is to continue, must be, toward equality, not toward inequality; and that the economic harmonies prove the truth perceived by the Stoic Emperor—

-”We are made for co-operation—like feet, like hands, like eyelids, like the rows of the upper and lower teeth.“
+> We are made for co-operation—like feet, like hands, like eyelids, like the
+> rows of the upper and lower teeth.